Ambroise Pare Society (OMFS Interest Group)

 Dr. Electra Kaloudis

 Reach Out is a student organization dedicated to lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI) awareness in the UConn medical and dental communities, including outreach to the Hartford area.
 Reach Out brings students of any gender or sexual identity together through group gatherings and events that promote education and awareness of issues in the LGBTQI community, and in doing so, functions as a safe and productive meeting space for any student in search of one.
 Reach Out members are actively pursuing many activities, including hosting panels with LGBTQI health care professionals and members of the LGBTQI community and providing education amongst ourselves as clinicians who strive for excellence in well-rounded patient care.
-Major initiatives include management of a student volunteer clinic at the Hartford Gay and Lesbian Health Collective and a region-wide assessment of LGBTQI topics in medical school curricula in collaboration with other Northeastern U.S. medical schools.
+Initiatives have included participation in a volunteer clinic at the Hartford Gay and Lesbian Health Collective and a region-wide assessment of LGBTQI topics in medical school curricula in collaboration with other Northeastern U.S. medical schools.

 Reach Out maintains an anonymous mailing list where updates and LGBTQI events and news will be shared.
 Anyone may join by visiting the mailing list page.
 Reach Out also maintains a Facebook page that is open to all in the UConn Health community."